A Burden to America? Immigration and the Economy

 Immigrants increase the supply of labor in the economy.
 In the most basic labor market scenario, where all workers are producing only one good, this increase—when nothing else changes—will result in a lower market wage for all workers if all workers are the same.
 But all workers are not the same.
 Some natives will compete with immigrants for positions because they possess similar skills; others will work alongside immigrants, complementing the immigrants' skills with their own.
 This skill distinction means that not all native workers will receive a lower wage.
 Those who compete with—are substitutes for—immigrants will receive a lower wage than they would without immigration, while those who complement immigrants will receive a higher wage.

-As explained in the sidebar, immigration produces net economic gains for all native-born workers, even though one group—which most economists believe to be unskilled domestic workers—experiences a monetary loss (that is, a lower wage).
+As explained below, immigration produces net economic gains for all native-born workers, even though one group—which most economists believe to be unskilled domestic workers—experiences a monetary loss (that is, a lower wage).
 Unskilled domestic workers benefit from the added diversity of goods that immigrants enable the economy to produce.
 Skilled domestic workers, who are believed to complement immigrant labor, benefit from a higher wage, as well as the added diversity of goods.
 If the wages of these two groups of native workers did not change in response to immigration, there would be no domestic economic gain for them because the value of the immigrants' production would return directly to the immigrants.

 But what if immigrants arrive with skills that do not substitute for any native workers' skills?
 For instance, what if all immigrants had less than a high school education, while all natives had more than a high school education?
 Then all native labor would complement immigrant labor and all natives—skilled and unskilled—would gain.
 On the other hand, what if immigrants were perfect substitutes for native workers, matching the native labor force exactly?
 That is, what if immigrants arrived in the same proportion of skilled and unskilled workers as the native population?
 In this case, no loss in native wages would occur.
 Total national output would increase because immigrants would now produce all of the additional output, and the fruits of their labor would return directly to them.
 Native workers would be no better or worse off.
 Thus, natives gain only when the immigrants' skills differ from their own.